rHarsh-11/Queryfi-rag-agent/README.md

-# 💡 Valuefy RAG Agent
+# 💡 QueryFi RAG Agent

 A Natural Language Cross-Platform Data Query Agent that lets users query both MongoDB and MySQL using simple English.
 Built using LangChain, ReactJS, FastAPI, and OpenAI.